kahunacohen/real-world-fp/README.md

 Here's a typical impure, procedural, object-oriented approach.
-Granted in real-life we'd probably use a CSV parsing library, but you get the drift:
+Granted in real-life we'd probably use a CSV parsing library, but you get the drift.
+For now the class just writes a CSV file, but imagine it could do other things, including working with internal state:

 ```js
 class SalaryManager {